astral-sh/uv/docs/guides/integration/docker.md

 ### Intermediate layers

-If you're using uv to manage your project, you can improve build times by moving your transitive dependency installation into its own layer via `uv sync --no-install-project`.
+If you're using uv to manage your project, you can improve build times by moving your transitive dependency installation into its own layer via the `--no-install` options.

 `uv sync --no-install-project` will install the dependencies of the project but not the project itself.
 Since the project changes frequently, but its dependencies are generally static, this can be